A Guide to Crowdfunding for Nonprofit Organizations

 How to keep up the momentum

-Receiving a burst of support followed by a lull in donations is all a natural part of the fundraising process.
-But if you’d like to give your fundraiser a second wind, we have some advice to help.
+Receiving a burst of support followed by a lull in online donations is all a natural part of the fundraising process.
+But if you’d like to give your fundraiser a second wind and encourage recurring donations, we have some advice to help.

-Updates keep your donors informed about your fundraiser’s progress while also gently reminding them that you still need their continued support.
-Knowing how to write effective updates—and doing so frequently—can pull your fundraiser out of a donation slump.
+Updates are an essential part of building donor relationships and keeping them informed about your fundraiser’s progress, while also gently reminding them that you still need their continued support.
+Knowing how to write effective fundraising updates—and doing so frequently—can pull your fundraiser out of a donation slump.
 If you aren’t sure what to write in your update, here are a few ideas:

 • Write a quick message about the fundraiser’s progress.